martingadea/codebase-jkonet-star/docs/pages/guide.rst

      - Seed for random number generation to ensure reproducibility of results.
    * - ``--test-ratio``
      - Proportion of the data to be allocated to the test set during the train-test split.
 Values range from 0 to 1.
-   * - ``--split-trajectories``
+   * - ``--split-population``
-     - If set, the train-test split is performed on entire trajectories, preserving continuity between time steps.
+     - If set, the train-test split is performed at every timestep; otherwise, it is performed on entire trajectories preserving continuity between timesteps.
    * - ``--leave-one-out``
      - Leaves one time point out from the training data when set to a non-negative integer.